Do You Need Talent to Draw?

 Others intuitively understand color or light.

-Others still have an innate sense of composition or movement.
+While some others may have an innate sense of composition or movement.

 But even these qualities do not replace training.
 Drawing is a discipline where everything is learned: perspective, proportions, color, line.